 Introduction

-After a catalog admin creates a course in Content365 Authoring, catalog and course admins can make further changes.
+After a catalog admin creates a course in Content365 Authoring, or after admins create a content package and add it to an existing Learn365 course, they can make further changes.
 For example, they might want to add, edit, format, or remove content, change the screen layout, and update the branding to align with that of your organization.

-The editing and configuration tools vary across the screen types and the elements you choose to include in your course.
+The editing and configuration tools vary across the screen types and the elements you choose to include.

 IMPORTANT

-After initial course creation, changes to your Content365 Authoring course are saved automatically.
+After initial course or content package creation, changes you make in Content365 Authoring are saved automatically.
 Changes are applied to the course in Learn365 only when you choose to update the associated content package.
-For information about how to update your Learn365 course with changes you've made to your Content365 Authoring course, see this article.
+For information about how to update your Learn365 course with changes you've made in Content365 Authoring, see this article.

 Getting started

-The course opens on the Start screen.
+The content opens on the Start screen.
 The course title is displayed near the top of the panel.

 - Navigation options